IvanGricev/cliproject/README.md

 A modular, plugin-based console application written in C#.
 This project acts as a core "shell" that can load external modules (plugins) at runtime, allowing new features to be added without modifying the main application.

-This project is built using .NET and follows a clean architecture pattern to decouple the core shell from its modules.
+The project is built on .NET and follows clean architecture principles to decouple the core shell from its modules.

-Table of Contents
+** Table of Contents

-Features
+** Features

-Project Structure
+** Project Structure

-Getting Started
+** Getting Started

-How to Create a New Module
+** How to Create a New Module

-Module Design Rules
+** Module Design Rules

-Features
+** Features

-Plugin Architecture: The shell loads all module .dll files from a /modules folder at startup.
+Plugin Architecture: The shell loads all module .dll files from a /modules folder at startup using Reflection.

 REPL Interface: A standard Read-Evaluate-Print Loop for command entry.